-Each Ocean SR spectrometer can reset itself via an external reset pin.
-Applying a logic low input to the RSTn pin places the Ocean SR into a hardware reset condition and will remain in reset until the input is brought high again.
-Note that this is a full hardware reset; all operating parameters are also reset to defaults that can be restored by re-initializing via software commands.
+The Ocean NR Spectrometer can reset itself via an external reset pin.
+Applying a logic low input to the RSTn pin places the NR into a hardware reset condition and will remain in reset until the input is brought high again.
+Note that this is a full hardware reset, all operating parameters are also reset to defaults which can be restored by re-initializing via software commands.